gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 > Comments

 ### Reservation Date / Time Dialog
-Create a new class file called WhenDialog.cs in the Dialogs directory and replace with the following code:
+Create a new class or code file called *WhenDialog.cs* in the Dialogs directory and replace with the following code:

 ```csharp

 using Microsoft.Bot.Builder.Dialogs;
 using System;